dgaydukov/cert-aws/sa/files/sa.md

 * data partition - reduce amount of scanned data for each query.
 Athena uses hive for partitioning.
 You can partition by any key, good practice to partition based on date/location.
 You specify partition in WHERE clause, so athena scan only this single partition instead of whole bucket.
 It can also help avoid errors, cause if data not partitioned and you run query against whole bucket you may get exceptions.
 * use workgroups - you can separate users/apps and set limits on amount of data each query or the entire workgroup can process, and to track costs.
 Use iam policy to control access to it.
-IDS (Intrusion detection system) - monitor network/system for malicious activity, policy violation and reports to sysadmin or SIEM (security information and event management) system
-IPS (Intrusion prevention system) - located behind firewall, provides additional layer of security by scanning/analyzing suspicious content for potential threats
-You should install IDS/IPS agent on ec2 and they would: ids - monitor vpc environment for malicious activity, ips - monitor incoming/outgoing traffic
-There are 3 ways to use ids/ips:
-* install it on each ec2 running in vpc
-* install it on proxy/NAT and forward all traffic through this proxy/NAT
-* set up security VPC with ec2 with agents installed, and peer this vpc with your vpc, and accept traffic only from this security VPC (this is good if you have thousands ec2 in your main vpc, so instead of installing agent on all of them, it's better to use second vpc)

 ###### Organizations
 Org - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies), so it basically collection of AWS accounts that you can organize into a hierarchy and manage centrally.